delta/codecharacter-player-docs-2020/source/player_state.rst

 	.. cpp:member:: int64_t hp

 		The tower's curent HP.
 Note that the max value of hp can be accessed from `MAX_TOWER_HP`.

+	.. cpp:member:: uint64_t age

+		The tower's curent age.
+Number of turns this tower has been alive for.

 	.. cpp:member:: TowerState state